DriveTimeBM/BAND-MAID_gpt/okyuji/README.md

 Snapshot Date: 2025-09-28 (data accurate as of this date).

-URL allows cross-checking on setlist.fm for verification.
+URL allows lookup on setlist.fm

-Spelling of song titles should match the official English titles from the songs.tsv dataset.
+Spelling of song titles may not exactly match the English titles from the songs.tsv dataset.

-Tour may be blank for one-off performances or festivals.
+Tour may be blank for one-off performances, festivals, etc.